 I, Deborah A. Cook, am a member of the Collaborative Family Law Group of Central Florida and Project One.
 Collaborative family law provides a way to resolve family law disputes without going to court.
 In this approach, a team of professionals works with clients to reach a mutually acceptable agreement while considering the interests and needs of both clients.
 When the clients have minor children, the children’s needs can also be closely protected as clients come together as co-parents to develop a plan for the family to move forward.

 Seems like an oxymoron doesn’t it?
-How can a divorce be therapeutic when it reeks havoc on your self esteem?
+How can a divorce be therapeutic when it wreaks havoc on your self-esteem?
 There really are times when a divorce is the only right thing to do.
-Collaborative Divorce involves the helping skills of a financial professional, a mental health professional and your legal counsel.
+Collaborative divorce involves the helping skills of a financial professional, a mental health professional and your legal counsel.

-Divorce effects families no matter the ages of the children.
-In a collaborative atmosphere you can discuss your hopes for the future of your family because although you will change your marital status, you will never change your joint hopes for your children.
+Divorce affects families no matter the ages of the children.
+In a collaborative atmosphere, you can discuss your hopes for the future of your family because although you will change your marital status, you will never change your joint hopes for your children.

 Your family business is only your business.
 A collaborative divorce is the most confidential process available for divorcing couples.
 The information filed with the court is limited by the terms of the collaborative process.